9 negotiating mistakes to avoid when you're buying in NYC

 iStock

-So it's a good idea to familiarize yourself with the best ways to negotiate.
-What to avoid?
-One of the obvious mistakes is to come in with an initial offer that’s well below asking without having the comparable sales data to back it up.
+So it's a good idea to familiarize yourself with the best negotiating methods.
+One of the obvious mistakes is to come in with an initial offer that's well below the asking price without having comparable sales data to back it up.

-Successful negotiations often come down to mutually respectful relationships, so it’s important to have a broker with a good attitude and reputation.
-Your broker needs to be someone you trust and someone the seller’s broker can work with.
-You also don’t want to get hung up on a specific sales price—instead, have a price range you can work with and be able to show flexibility in areas that might be beneficial to the seller.
-Perhaps you can offer to pay the transfer tax, which is typically the seller’s responsibility.
+Successful negotiations often come down to mutually respectful relationships, making it essential to have a broker with a good attitude and reputation.
+Your broker should be someone you trust and the seller's broker can work with.
+You also don't want to get hung up on a specific sales price.
+Instead, settle on a price range you can work with, and show flexibility in areas that might benefit the seller.
+For example, you could offer to pay the transfer tax, which is typically the seller's responsibility.

-Whatever you do, always have a plan for your next move in the negotiations.
-And make sure you don’t share too much information—particularly your motivations—to the seller’s broker when you’re viewing the place.
-For other mistakes to avoid, read on.
+Whatever you do, always have a plan for your next move.
+And make sure you don't share too much information—particularly your motivations—with the seller's broker when viewing the place.
+To learn about other mistakes to avoid, read on.

-[Editor’s Note: A previous version of this article was published in February.
-We are presenting it again as part of our summer Best of Brick week.]
+[Editor's note: A previous version of this article was published in February 2024.
+We are presenting it again with updated information for April 2025.]

-1. Don't make a lowball offer that can’t be defended
+1. Don't make a lowball offer without good comps

-“Low balling in a downmarket is acceptable but you have to make sure you are still in a down market," says Kobi Lahav, director of sales at Living NY.
-A badly timed lowball offer can mean you won’t be taken seriously.
+"Lowballing in a down market is acceptable, but you have to ensure you are still in a down market," said Kobi Lahav, director of sales at Living NY.
+A poorly timed lowball offer can mean the seller won't take you seriously.

-This is where you need the help of an expert—a broker you can trust—who understands the market and can help you know what the correct price is.
+This is where you need the help of an expert who understands the market and can help you know what the correct price is.

-Lahav says he’s managed to win some bids because the listing broker preferred to work with him as opposed to other brokers.
-He’s also chosen offers based on a buyer's broker because he knew the professionalism of the broker would mean he’d be less likely to have issues with the board package or other parts of the vetting process.
+Lahav said he's managed to win some bids because the listing broker preferred to work with him as opposed to other brokers.
+And when he is on the sell side, he's chosen offers because he knows the other broker's professionalism would be less likely to create issues with the board package or other parts of the vetting process.

-Interview several brokers because once you choose who to work with you’ll need to trust what they're saying and how they're advising you in the negotiation process.
+Interview several brokers—once you choose who to work with, you'll need to trust what they're saying and how they're advising you in the negotiation process.

 3. Don't negotiate single, isolated terms

-One of the biggest mistakes is to have a price in mind that you won’t budge on.
-Instead of focusing on price alone, Walker says it’s much more effective to negotiate a package that takes into consideration other aspects of the deal like the deposit, the contingency, or the closing details, like who will pay taxes and fees and how soon the deal can be done.
+One of the biggest mistakes is not budging on a specific price.
+Instead of focusing on price alone, it's much more effective to negotiate a package that takes into consideration other aspects of the deal, such as the deposit, contingency, or closing details, like how soon the deal can be done and who will pay taxes and fees.

-Package negotiation has been the norm in new development deals for several years.
-A sponsor's financing conditions gives them less latitude to lower prices so most deals involve negotiation around transfer taxes and carrying costs.
-When you focus exclusively on price you’re more likely to miss out, Walker says.
+Package negotiation has been the norm in new development deals for years.
+A sponsor's financing conditions give them less leverage to lower prices, meaning most deals involve negotiation around transfer taxes and carrying costs.
+When you focus exclusively on price, you're more likely to miss out.

-This can be a steep learning curve for some buyers.
+This can be a leap of faith for some buyers.
 "I often tell clients they need to look at it from a more collective bargaining perspective.
-One often needs to be willing to compromise to get the deal over the goal-line," Katz says.
+One often needs to be willing to compromise to get the deal over the goal-line," Katz said.

-Buying a co-op is particularly complicated—more so than a condo.
-Co-ops often have post-closing liquidity requirements or other financial requirements.
-If you have stellar finances, plenty of liquidity, or could even pay cash, that could put you in a strong negotiating position.
+Buying a co-op is particularly complicated—more so than buying a condo.
+Co-ops usually have post-closing liquidity requirements or other financial requirements.
+If you have stellar finances, plenty of liquidity, or could even pay cash, that could put you in a much stronger negotiating position.

 4. Don't disappear if you don't receive a counter-offer

-When the seller does not counter, the buyer should go back to the seller's broker and get a sense of whether other offers have been countered.
-If this is the case, the buyer needs to come in with a stronger offer, within 10 percent of the asking price.
-If the property has been on the market for a while, buyers can afford to have more patience, but should still check in with the seller's broker on a regular basis.
+What if the seller doesn't counter?
+A buyer should go back to the seller's broker to get a sense of whether other offers have been countered.
+If so, the buyer needs to come in with a stronger offer, generally within 10 percent of the asking price.
+If the property has been on the market for a while, buyers can afford to have more patience but should still check in with the seller's broker on a regular basis.

 5. Don't talk too much in front of the seller's agent